0xpinara/demo-vfix/frontend/README.md

 - All new pages under src/pages/
 - API access only through lib/api.js

+## 💬 Chat Persistence (Chatbot Database Integration)
+- **Session Management:** Chat sessions are automatically saved to the backend when created.
+Users can see their past chat sessions in the sidebar under "SON SOHBETLER".
+- **Message Persistence:** All messages (user and assistant) are saved to the database with encryption.
+Messages are automatically loaded when clicking on a past session.
+- **Session Loading:** Sessions are loaded on page mount and when the user logs in.
+Sessions are sorted by creation date (latest first).
+- **API Integration:** The `useChat` hook integrates with `/api/chat/sessions` endpoints for CRUD operations.
+- **Encryption:** Message content and images are encrypted at rest on the backend and automatically decrypted when retrieved.

 ## ⭐ Chat Feedback
 - Past chats now show a **Değerlendir** button per session (sidebar) and a top button for the active chat.
 - Feedback modal collects a 1–5 star rating plus an optional comment and sends it to `/api/chat/feedback`.